 - Grants.gov provides an electronic capability to search for Federal grant opportunities.

 - Program Descriptions are posted on the NSF Directorate/Division websites to encourage the submission of proposals in specific program areas of interest to NSF.
-Proposals for a program description must follow the instructions in GPG Chapter II.
+Proposals for a program description must follow the instructions in PAPPG Chapter II.
 Proposal Preparation Instructions;

 - Program Solicitations are formal NSF publications that encourage the submission of proposals in specific program areas of interest to NSF.
 They generally are more focused than program announcements, and normally apply for a limited period of time.
 They also may include additional restrictions and/or requirements.
-Proposals must follow the instructions in the program solicitation; the instructions in the GPG apply unless otherwise stated in the solicitation;
+Proposals must follow the instructions in the program solicitation; the instructions in the PAPPG apply unless otherwise stated in the solicitation;

 Organization Prepares/Submits Proposal

 Contact with NSF program personnel prior to proposal preparation and submission is encouraged.
-Some NSF programs have program solicitations that modify the general provisions of the GPG.
+Some NSF programs have program solicitations that modify the general provisions of the PAPPG.
 In such cases, the guidelines provided in the solicitation must be followed.View the Merit Review Process Illustration

 NSF Receives Proposal